-Buffelgrass out-competes natives especially on Sonoran Desert slopes, sometimes becoming almost 100% of vegetative cover.
+Buffelgrass out-competes native species especially on Sonoran Desert slopes, sometimes becoming almost 100% of vegetative cover.
 This is especially problematic for saguaros and other cacti, which often prefer the same habitat, but are not able to withstand wildfire.
 Buffelgrass is very fire-adapted and spreads fire readily, burning out native plants and hitting saguaros and other cacti the hardest.

 The Plains of Sonora subdivision of the Sonoran Desert has been especially hard hit by buffelgrass.
 See more about buffelgrass here.

 Natalgrass (Melinis repens) is becoming a major invasive in some areas of warmer, wetter Sonora in elevations above the valley floor.
 I've seen places where slopes are completely dominated by this species.
 Less known than buffelgrass, an eye should be kept on this species.
 It has spread to some of the most remote places I've been in Sonora.
-It's hard to hate this grass since it can be very pretty, especially when back lit.
+It's hard to hate this grass since it can be very pretty, especially when back lit by sunshine.

 Tom Van Devender has wrote more about Melinis repens at the Sonoran Desert Museum website.